Home ยป Recipes ยป Sourdough

 *Stick to preparing homemade sweet potato puree.
 Canned puree has a higher moisture content, which can affect the texture of these rolls.

-2. Prick the sweet potatoes all over with a fork.
+2. Prick the sweet potato all over with a fork.
 To keep the sweet potato from drying out, I like to wrap it with a wet paper towel or put a cup of water in the microwave.

 3. Place the sweet potato on a microwave-safe plate and microwave for at least 5 minutes.
 Continue to cook until it is tender to the touch and a knife glides smoothly through the center.